 From here the day went into arguably the most valuable section of the whole workshop, risk management.
 I have to restrain myself since this is already a lengthy review, but the risk management section was extremely impactful.
 The law of numbers… investor psyche… position sizing… honed techniques… the list goes on and on.

 After several solid hours spent on risk management, Mark and David lead into assessing the overall market alongside identifying when stocks are topping and how to manage.
 These were mostly core concepts that stem from CANSLIM principles and are illustrated in William O’Neils famous How to Make Money in Stocks.

 Unfortunately I can’t comment on the remainder of the workshop on this day, including the final Q & A alongside wrap up notes as I had to leave early to catch my flight back home.

-However, during our lunch break on this day I did get a great picture with Mark and the three StockTradingToGo subscribers who attended (let’s face it, StockTradingToGo subscribers are awesome).
+However, during our lunch break on this day I did get a great picture with Mark and the three StockTrader.com readers who attended.
 Left to right: Michael P., myself, Mark Minervini, Eduardo S., Ajay A.

 All in all, I was extremely impressed with Mark’s yearly Master Trader Workshop.
 To have David Ryan as a core part of it really took the whole workshop to the next level.
 I really hope he returns next year.